-The Camden County Freeholder Board will begin an expansive project to improve the water quality of Newton Lake by early October.
+The Camden County Freeholder Board has begun an expansive project to improve the water quality of Newton Lake.
 The project will affect the waterway stretching from Cuthbert Boulevard to the vicinity of the Black Horse Pike, and will primarily remove sediment from the creek and improve natural infrastructure, including riparian buffers to reduce the effect of future sedimentation.

 “We are extremely grateful for the expertise of the Camden County Municipal Utilities Authority (CCMUA) as they have worked with us on every phase of the design and work plan to ensure that both the process, and the result, are environmentally safe,” said Freeholder Jeff Nash, liaison to the Parks Department.
 “The project will begin this fall, and continue as long as weather permits.
-It can resume in July of 2019, and is expected to be completed by 2021.”
+It can resume in July 2021.”

 The Freeholder Board and the CCMUA have been working with local residents, the Camden County Soil Conservation District, Delaware Riverkeeper, the Newton Creek Watershed Association and other community groups, to ensure that the project is environmentally sound.
 This process has included working with each group to spread information about the steps parkgoers can take to help keep the creek safe and clean for everyone.
 The groups have also been included in the beginning of the planning phase and will continue to be consulted as the final design is developed.